LucasDelfino92/morrowindsharp/btb.md

 Mod specific | Weapon resistance change | Enchanted weapons no longer bypass the "normal weapon resistance" that many daedra possess. **Enchanted Weapon Resistance** requires this patch for it to work.

 # CHANGELOG

+02-10-2022
+- Removed **Poison Crafting Patch** option from the BAIN installer.

 02-06-2022
 - Removed **Class-Conscious Character Progression** as it has been included in the add-on guide.